vladocar/AutoObjectDocumentation/README.md

 example: docJS(SomeObjectName,"optional Object name")

-And that is all.
+That is all.

-The styling is inspired form backbone.js documentation.
+The styling is inspired from backbone.js documentation.

 Demos:
 ---------------------